JiaWu-Repository/Explore-Data-via-Weka/README.md

 * Press Undo

 # Exercise -1
-1. Remove instances where humidity is high
+1. Remove instances where humidity is high.

 # Exercise -2
 1. Download the data "trains-transformed.data" from https://archive.ics.uci.edu/ml/datasets/Trains
-2. Create an arff data version for Weka
+2. Create an ''Arff data'' version for Weka
 3. Check whether it has missing values?
-If so, remove the instance that contain the missing values.
+If so, remove the instances that contain the missing values.